 The goal of our Education Program is to raise awareness of the suffering of elephants in circuses and roadside zoos with the ultimate goal of getting elephants released from captivity and sent to GFAS accredited sanctuaries to live out the remainder of their lives.
 FACE uses boots on the ground, our website, social media, fundraising campaigns and speaking engagements to increase awareness of our mission and vision to bring more supporters in to increase the impact of our work and raise the funds needed to achieve our goals.
+Raising awareness is KEY in reducing attendance at circuses.
+Once they no longer are able to draw a crowd, circuses will eventually realize the gig is up, and once and for all, stop touring the nation with the suffering animals.
+Many of the human entertainers hired to perform in the circus productions have wonderful talent, are entertaining and could draw audiences WITHOUT the use of animals.
+We do support animal free circuses.
 We work in collaboration with other organizations such as The Humane Society of the United States, In Defense of Animals, Animal Defenders International and the Animal Defense Partnership on behalf of elephants and other captive animals to increase our mutual effectiveness with ensuring that all elephants in North America currently living in inhumane conditions are freed and brought to GFAS sanctuaries to live out the rest of their lives.

 FACE is excited to announce our plans to produce a documentary exposing the truth of what goes on behind the circus curtain, the lack of government action and what actions can be taken to put an end to this antiquated industry.
 We will talk about Nosey, a 39-year-old elephant held captive for 30 horrible years in a disreputable and run-down family circus in Florida along with many other elephants currently suffering today.
 FACE was instrumental in rescuing Nosey and helped facilitate her move to the Elephant Sanctuary in Tennessee (EST) where she is now living a life free of abuse, the opportunity to finally be with other elephants, and receiving the medical care she was denied for so long.
 This film will raise awareness about the plight of elephants held captive and suffering in roadside zoos and travelling circuses.
 As soon as the details of this film have been finalized, we will announce the beginning of our fundraising campaign to support its production and release.